Tax Identification Number in Japan: 3 Simple Steps to Secure Yours

 Check if you’re eligible

-1. A person who submits tax returns in accordance with the national tax laws
+1. Submit tax returns under Japanese national tax laws

-3. A corporation with its head office or main office in Japan
+3. Are a corporation with its head office or main office in Japan

 If you meet the conditions, you’ll need to fill out a “Notification to be Designated a Corporate Number and the Consent Form to the Publication of the Corporate Number or the like”.
 This can be downloaded from the National Tax Agency’s Corporate Number Publication Site.